agdsn/abe-importer/Readme.md

 # Abe Importer

 ## Set up
-First, set up a tunnel to the pg-cluster (assuming you have access to the `abe_importer` password or an equivalent account):
+First, set up a tunnel to the pg-User cluster (assuming you have access to the `abe_importer` password or an equivalent account):

 ```shell script